RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/si/si-4.1.md

 ## Control Statement

-Connect and configure individual intrusion detection tools into a system-wide intrusion detection system.
+The organization connects and configures individual intrusion detection tools into an information system-wide intrusion detection system.

-## Control guidance
+## Control Objective

+Determine if the organization:

-Linking individual intrusion detection tools into a system-wide intrusion detection system provides additional coverage and effective detection capabilities.
-The information contained in one intrusion detection tool can be shared widely across the organization, making the system-wide detection capability more robust and powerful.
+- \[SI-4(1)[1]\] connects individual intrusion detection tools into an information system-wide intrusion detection system; and

-## Control assessment-objective

-individual intrusion detection tools are connected to a system-wide intrusion detection system;
-individual intrusion detection tools are configured into a system-wide intrusion detection system.
+- \[SI-4(1)[2]\] configures individual intrusion detection tools into an information system-wide intrusion detection system.